 6. Independent Validation

 - As with any model, periodic independent validations will continue to be a focal point of AI monitoring.
-To assess the innovations of AI, model validators will need to understand the challenges, such as a model’s fitness for use, and develop customised methods for validating AI tools.
+To assess the innovations of AI, model validators will need to understand the challenges, such as a model’s fitness for use, and develop customized methods for validating AI tools.
 The validation will still be required to assess models broadly from four perspectives: conceptual soundness, process verification, ongoing monitoring and outcomes analysis.

 - SR 11-7 and OCC 2011-12 require that model documentation be comprehensive and detailed enough so that a knowledgeable third party can recreate the model without having access to the model development code.
 The complexity of AI and the model development process are likely to make documentation of AI tools much more challenging than traditional model documentation.
-It is recommended that organisations standardise their model development and validation procedures for AI and provide a model documentation template that is consistent with regulatory expectations and its model risk management policies and standards.
+It is recommended that organizations standardize their model development and validation procedures for AI and provide a model documentation template that is consistent with regulatory expectations and its model risk management policies and standards.

 7. Postmortem Review

-An AI tool will never be fully clear of risk, but an efficient and effective AI risk management framework will keep risk manageable and enable organisations to respond to fluctuations in the outputs and decisions generated by AI.
-The key for all organisations using AI currently is to build and maintain AI in a responsible and transparent way, which, in turn, will help reduce operational cost and, more important, maintain the confidence of customers.
+An AI tool will never be fully clear of risk, but an efficient and effective AI risk management framework will keep risk manageable and enable organizations to respond to fluctuations in the outputs and decisions generated by AI.
+The key for all organizations using AI currently is to build and maintain AI in a responsible and transparent way, which, in turn, will help reduce operational cost and, more important, maintain the confidence of customers.